 Inventories (finished goods, work in process and raw materials) are stated at the lower of cost, determined on a first-in, first-out basis, and net realizable value.
 Cost is determined based solely on those charges incurred in the acquisition and production of the related inventory (i.e. material, labor and manufacturing overhead costs).
 We estimate an inventory reserve for excess quantities and obsolete items based on specific identification and historical write-downs, taking into account future demand and market conditions.
 Our inventory reserves contain uncertainties that require management to make assumptions and to apply judgment regarding a number of factors, including market conditions, the selling environment, historical results and current inventory trends.
 We adjust our inventory reserves for net realizable value and obsolescence based on trends, aging reports, specific identification and estimates of future retail sales prices.
-If actual demand or market conditions change from our prior estimates, we adjust our inventory reserves accordingly throughout the period.
+If actual demand or market conditions of the calculations of the period.
 We have not made any material changes to our assumptions included in the calculations of the lower of cost or net realizable value reserves during the periods presented.
 At June 30, 2023 and 2022, our inventory reserves totaled \$1.9 million and \$2.1 million, respectively.